 2. Press Ctrl+F and type your Microsoft account email ID, for example, [email protected] or [email protected].
 Make sure you’ve checked options Key, Values, Data.
 Click Find.

-3. The result will come around these two registry keys:
+3. The result will come from these two registry keys:

 I have shown one entry in the below image.
-There would be only one key with this long name for which the email ID you have entered in Find box will match with – so not to be confused at all.
+There would be only one key with this long name for which the email ID you have entered in Find box will match – so as not to be confused at all.

 4. After finding both the above-mentioned registry keys, export them at a convenient location, and then Delete.
 Close the Registry Editor and reboot the machine to get fixed.